quantified-uncertainty/metaforecast/README.md

 ## What this is

-https://metaforecast.org is a search engine for probabilities from various prediction markes and forecasting platforms (try searching "Trump", "China" or "Semiconductors").
+[Metaforecast](https://metaforecast.org) is a search engine for probabilities from various prediction markes and forecasting platforms.
+Try searching "Trump", "China" or "Semiconductors".

-This repository includes a source code for the website, as well as a set of libraries that fetches probabilities/forecasts.
+This repository includes the source code for both the website and the library that fetches forecasts needed to replace them.
+We also aim to provide tooling to integrate metaforecast with other services.

-We also provide a public database, which can be accessed with a script similar to [this one](./src/backend/manual/manualDownload.js).

-I also created a search engine using Elicit's IDE, which uses GPT-3 to deliver vastly superior semantic search (as opposed to fuzzy word matching).
-If you have access to the Elicit IDE, you can use the action "Search Metaforecast database".
-However, I'm not currently updating it regularly.

 [![](./public/screenshot.png)](https://metaforecast.org)